 How much does Visa/MC/Amex/Discover charge for each transaction?

-Twice a year, the credit card brands come out with their schedules of fees and categories that each transaction can fall under.
-Each credit card company sets their own rules for how transactions are categorized and their associated fees.
+Twice a year, the credit card brands come out with their schedules of fees and categories for each transaction.
+Visa, Mastercard, Discover, and American Express call these Interchange Rates and set their own rules for how transactions are categorized and their associated fees.
 Currently, there are 500+ categories of Interchange Rates!
 Here are links to the Interchange Rates for Visa & MasterCard.
-Like when you are faced with picking from 500 flavors of ice cream, how do you know which one is meant for you?
+Similar to being faced with 500 flavors of ice cream, how do you know which one is meant for you?

-A majority of the rates are determined by the CPS, or the Custom Payment Service.
+A majority of the rates are determined by the CPS or the Custom Payment Service.
 The CPS sets custom rates for each transaction and gives you the opportunity to get lower processing fees by ensuring that credit and debit cards are validated and processed as securely as possible.
-Below are some of Visa’s fees for non-debit cards.

 Do you have Flat Rate Pricing?

 When choosing a credit card processing company to handle your transactions, a few “features” might stand out.
-Many processing companies like Stripe, Square, Braintree, Authorize.net, Intuit Quickbooks and even PayPal offer Flat Rate pricing that charges 2.9% or more plus $.30 per transaction.
+Many processing companies like Stripe, Square, Braintree, Intuit Quickbooks, and even PayPal offer Flat Rate pricing charging 2.9% or more plus $.30 per transaction.
 This might sound like an easy solution, but it can end up costing you more than you should be charged per transaction.
 This is especially true if you process a lot of debit cards.

 Do you have Tiered Rate Pricing?

-Most established businesses are on tiered pricing, which provides a few different transaction rates that are unclear and expensive when compared to interchange pricing.
-Basically under tiered pricing, the credit card processor decides what tier each transaction will qualify for.
+Most established businesses are on tiered pricing.
+This structure provides a few different transaction rates that are unclear and expensive when compared to interchange pricing.
+Basically, under tiered pricing, the credit card processor decides what tier each transaction will qualify for.
 These tiers dictate the rate you will be charged for each transaction.
 The problem with tiered pricing is that the tiers are arbitrarily set by the processor.

-Many processors advertise a artificially low “Qualified Tier” as a teaser rate to get your attention, but many of your transactions will not “qualify” for that tier.
+Many processors advertise an artificially low “Qualified Tier” as a teaser rate to get your attention.
+But many of your transactions will not “qualify” for that tier.
 The processors will also add hidden fees on top of the tiered pricing.
 So you think you are getting a great rate, but it is difficult to figure out which transactions will end up in which tier.

 Therefore, Tiered Pricing is not the best option.
 What’s left, you say?
 How can you possibly streamline this complexity AND keep the maximum amount of revenue and profits in your business?

-With Interchange Plus, you pay the same fees that the credit card companies charge plus a small percentage.
-As an example, Arrow Payments typically charges 0.3% on top of the Interchange Rates depending on the credit card processing services, training and support a client needs.
-Companies who process higher volumes of revenue can sometimes qualify for lower pricing.
-We also have automated technology to make sure every transaction is optimized for the lowest interchange rate possible.
+With Interchange Plus, you pay the same fees the credit card companies charge plus a small percentage.
+As an example, Arrow Payments typically charges 0.3% on top of the Interchange Rates depending on the credit card processing services, training, PCI compliance, and merchant support a client needs.
+Companies that process higher volumes of revenue can sometimes qualify for lower pricing.
+We also recommend automated technology to make sure every transaction is optimized for the lowest interchange fees possible.

-As a result, your transaction fees are calculated on their actual cost rather than arbitrary rates set by the processor, and with Interchange Plus, you can seriously cut down on fees compared to Flat Rate or Tiered Rate credit card processing.
+As a result, your transaction fees are calculated on their actual cost rather than arbitrary rates set by the processor.
+With Interchange Plus, you can seriously cut down on fees compared to Flat Rate or Tiered Rate credit card processing.

-Traditionally, Interchange Plus pricing has only been available to businesses that have larger amounts of credit card sales.
+Traditionally, Interchange Plus pricing has only been available to businesses that have larger volumes or higher amounts of credit card sales.
 However, the market is becoming more competitive, and smaller businesses can now qualify for Interchange Plus pricing.

-Finally, a credit card processing structure that makes sense AND keeps the most profit in your pocket!
+Finally, credit card processing fees that make sense AND keep the most profits in your pocket!